Herb Goldberg

-Herb Goldberg (July 14, 1937 – April 5, 2019) was the author of the book What Men Still Don't Know About Women, Relationships, and Love, previously authored The Hazards of Being Male: Surviving the Myth of Masculine Privilege (1975), related to the formative men's movement.
-He was a professor emeritus of psychology at California State University, Los Angeles and a practicing psychologist in Los Angeles.
+Herb Goldberg (July 14, 1937 – April 5, 2019) was a professor emeritus of psychology at California State University, Los Angeles and a practicing psychologist in Los Angeles.

+He was the author of the book What Men Still Don't Know About Women, Relationships, and Love, previously authored The Hazards of Being Male: Surviving the Myth of Masculine Privilege (1975), related to the formative men's movement.

 Life and career

 Goldberg was born on July 14, 1937, in Berlin, Germany, to Jacob and Ella (Nagler) Goldberg.
 He attended Bronx Science High School.
 In 1958 he got a B.A. from City College (now City College of the City University of New York), and in 1963 he received his Ph.D. from Adelphi University.
 In 1965 Goldberg became a professor of psychology at California State University, Los Angeles and retired in about July 2007.

 Goldberg died on April 5, 2019, in Mount Washington, California, at the age of 81.